Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 Next up is logarithmic time, or O(log n).

-An algorithm runs in O(log n) time when every step reduces the problem size by a constant factor most often, by half.
+An algorithm runs in O(log n) time when every step reduces the problem size by a constant factor, most often by half.

 This means the amount of work grows very slowly, even when the input becomes massive.

-The most common example is Binary Search.
+The most common example is binary search.

-Suppose you have a sorted array of 1 million elements.
+Consider a sorted array of 1 million elements.
 Instead of scanning linearly:

 At each node, you eliminate half of the remaining subtree, just like binary search.

-Now let’s talk about Linear Time, or O(n).
+Now let’s talk about linear time, or O(n).

 An algorithm is O(n) when its running time grows directly in proportion to the size of the input.